telia-oss/terraform-aws-sonarqube/examples/default/README.md

 ## examples/default

-Basic example which creates <INSERT> in the default VPC.
+Basic example which creates a Sonarqube instance in the default VPC.